Iyed-Rb/Iyed-Rb/README.md

-👋 Hi there!
-I'm Iyed Rabia Cherif
-🎓 Computer Science Student | 💡 Curious Learner | 💻 Future Software Developer

----

 ## 🧠 About Me

-I'm a computer science student currently finishing my first year.
+I'm a computer science student.
 I’m passionate about programming, especially problem solving and building real-world applications.
 I love learning, experimenting, and transforming ideas into practical projects.

 My journey is just beginning, and I’m excited to keep growing in the world of software development.